nextcloud/documentation/admin_manual/installation/installation_source.rst

 updater app for updating ownCloud, the whole ``owncloud/`` directory must be writable by the HTTP user.

+If you do not plan to use the updater application we recommend setting the directory permissions as strict as possible, an example can be found below.

 You can find your HTTP user in your HTTP server configuration files.
 Or you can create a PHP page to find it for you.
 To do this, create a plain text file with a single line in it: